avneetahuja/reactJourney/week1/README.md

   https://tjrkw7.csb.app/

 - Wrote a pure react app, included a clock that ticks, file can be found in pure react folder

+## Day 2:
+- Decided to learn some JS concepts that may be used in React, script.js can be found in js-review